techservicesillinois/terraform-aws-ecs-cluster/README.md

 * `name` - (Required) The name of the Amazon ECS cluster to create.

 * `enable_ec2_container_instances` - (Optional) Set to false for
-  Fargate only clusters (default true).
+  Fargate clusters.
+Default is true.

 * `iam_instance_profile` - (Optional) The IAM instance profile to
    associate with the ECS container instances (default ecsInstanceRole).